 This one is pretty straight forward and in the post-COvid coupon culture, this strategy is a great go-to.
 Heck, use it in tandem with 1 or 3, why not?
 I'm going to outline a strategy I recently implemented with one of my clients and we're quickly building a Facebook pixel audience AND an email list at a rate of 50+ a day!

 The premise of this strategy is that people are looking for a convenient way to have a contactless menu while standing in line at a quick-serve restaurant.
 We were quickly able to design and dev an optimized online menu page on their website that was incredibly mobile friendly.
 On that page we also put a banner ad to get a free cup of coffee with their in person order - just enter your email address!
 We hooked this page up to a QR code and printed signs that we put at the beginning of the ordering line ("Looking for a contactless menu?
 Simply scan the code with your smartphone camera!") - Not only were they taken to a menu page with an offer for a free cup of coffee but every person who scanned the code was put into our Facebook ad audience via the pixel that was installed on the page.

-I’d love to hear about your goals and your challenges.
+I’d love to hear about your business, your goals and your challenges.